Faith Montessori - Why The Montessori Method Raises Smart Kids

 Faith Montessori Classroom

-Faith Montessori cultivates a child’s development in 5 areas – practical, language, cultural, sensorial and math.
+The Montessori Method cultivates a child’s development in 5 areas – practical, language, cultural, sensorial and math.
 Teachers also silently encourage the children to make their own mistake and use that as a method of teaching them the right way.
 In doing so, the teachers guide the children in knowing the philosophy behind the correct way of doing something and therefore understanding it.
 A social aspect that Faith Montessori places emphasis on is sharing.
 Sharing is a necessity in a child’s character and such is a belief that Faith Montessori holds onto deeply.
 Many activities are dedicated to plunging the children into the act of sharing.
 Teachers do not force it upon the children but instead lead by example.

 Teachers are interviewed and all are trained in the Montessori Method.
 To Ms. Ong and Ms. Chung, age is not a criteria for them “We have 50 year old teachers with the spunk of 20 and 30 year olds,” says Ms. Chung with a twinkle in her eye.
 “We don’t turn away teachers based on their age.
 We actually have a variety of ages among the teachers with some as young as 20 years old,” smiles Ms. Ong.
 The teacher – student ratio is 1:5 for the toddler class and 1:10 for the nursery level.